CycloneDX/cyclonedx-gradle-plugin/README.md

     includeLicenseText = false
     // Include resolution of full metadata for components including licenses.
 Defaults to 'true' includeMetadataResolution = true
+    // Attempt to include the build-system URL by reading environment variables from common CI system such as GitHub Actions, GitLab CI, Drone, Jenkins, Travis CI, and Circle CI.
+Defaults to 'false' includeBuildSystem = true
+    // if includeBuildSystem is true, the given environment variables will be used to construct the build-system URL that will be included in the BOM.
+Optional, defaults to `null`. buildSystemEnvironmentVariable = '${CUSTOM_CI_URL}/jobs/${CUSTOM_JOB_ID}'
     // Override component version.
 Defaults to the project version componentVersion = "2.0.0"
     // Override component name.
 Defaults to the project name